MicrosoftDocs/sql-docs/docs/2014/reporting-services/server-properties-security-page-reporting-services.md

 ms.assetid: f49aedc6-f145-4df1-8f69-d5d910f492c6
 caps.latest.revision: 10
 author: "markingmyname"
-ms.author: "asaxton"
+ms.author: "maghan"
 manager: "mblythe"
 ---
 # Server Properties (Security Page) - Reporting Services
   Use this page to turn off features that can potentially compromise a report server.
 Turning off these features will limit some functionality, but can improve the overall security of the report server by mitigating specific threats.

- To open this page, start [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)], connect to a report server instance, right-click the report server name, and select **Properties**.
+ To open this page, start [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)], connect to a report server instance, right-click the report server name, and select **Properties**.
 Click **Security** to open this page.

 ## Options
  **Enable Windows integrated security for report data sources**